© Photoeuphoria | Dreamstime.com

-So, if you’re on a carb-restricted diet, Ezekiel bread isn’t the panacea you’re looking for.
+So, if you’re on a carb-restricted diet, sprouted grain bread isn’t the panacea you’re looking for.
 If you aren’t watching your carbs or your waistline, feel free to indulge.
 All of those extra nutrients and fiber should help alleviate some of the associated bread guilt.

 SOURCES & RESOURCES

 Is Sprouted Grain Bread Healthier Than Whole Wheat Bread?

 Yes, says Minchen.
 As mentioned earlier, sprouted grain bread is more nutrient-rich than other types of bread—even the whole grain kind.
 “This translates to consuming more vitamins and minerals and trace nutrients from sprouted grain bread,” she explains, “than from a traditional whole grain bread.”

 No. While sprouting can slightly reduce the levels of gluten in sprouted grain bread bread, it does not eliminate them.
 Regardless of the sprouting process, sprouted grain bread contains wheat, barley, and spelt, all of which contain gluten.
 Those who suffer from celiac disease or a gluten intolerance should avoid eating sprouted grain bread or should attempt to bake a gluten-free version at home.

 Is Sprouted Grain Bread Good for Weight Loss?